redwoodjs/redwood/docs/docs/how-to/dbauth-passwordless.md

 ### 1. Modify the Prisma schema

-First, we need to modify the Prisma schema.
+First, you need to modify the Prisma schema.

 If you followed the tutorial you'll have a `User` model.
-Here's is what it looks like with after the changes.
+Here's is what it looks like with the changes you need to make.

 ```jsx {4-6}
 model User {